Robert Nicholas (firstname.lastname@example.org), Earth and Environmental Systems Institute, Penn State University

 woju-rn.scrim.psu.eduto bypass a currently-unresolved network issue)

-These systems are managed separately from other SCRiM computing resources (woju, napa, RStudio Server, and the web-based download server), which are hosted by the Penn State Meteorlogy Computing Facility.
+These systems are managed separately from other SCRiM computing resources (woju, mizuna, napa, RStudio Server, and the web-based download server), which are hosted by the Penn State Meteorology Computing Facility and documented here.

 The above resources are available to all SCRiM researchers, including non-PSU SCRiM participants.
 Contact SCRiM Managing Director Robert Nicholas (firstname.lastname@example.org) for details on how to gain access.

-modules system controls which softare packages are available in your current environement.
+modules system controls which software packages are available in your current environement.

 module avail <keyword>